For purposes of this document, the following definitions apply:

 - Charter Member Representative – chosen from and by the Charter Members and Founders, this position is elected on a yearly basis and is not a lifetime appointment.
 (See Article II, Section VI.)

 - Member Representative – this position is held on a six-month basis and is not a lifetime appointment.
 (See Article II, Section III.)

 Committees may occasionally be created by the Council for specific purposes.
 Such committees will be headed by the Council Member whose position is most relevant to the committees’ tasks or a designee chosen by the Council.

 The original Founders of Grievance were Steelheart, Kookus, Tras, Kaitlyn, Piff, Camlain, Trinadie, Ruflyfr, Theloneus, Sigmodon, Moonmaker, and Schmo.
 These members reserve the right to be heard by the Council prior to a vote.
 The Council can override this right.

 Guild Leader is a title conferred upon the person responsible for running a specific flagship guild for Grievance.
-As a Guild Leader, this person has absolute authority over the flagship guild of which he or she is a member, ensuring fair and balanced decisions are made.
+As a Guild Leader, this person has absolute authority over the flagship guild of which he or she is a member, ensuring fair decisions are made.
 Guild Leaders answer directly to the Council.
 The Council may intervene in the affairs of a flagship guild only if they have determined that those affairs conflict with this Charter or the health and well-being of Grievance.